 Update (9/8/13): Welcome to new readers arriving here because of this post.
 My now four-month-old analysis of our visit to Walt Disney World in Florida is currently drawing a lot of attention from current and former east-coast Cast Members.
 I stand behind every word in the post regarding that which I find much better at Disneyland Resort in California–food, crowd, vibe, weather, attitude of CMs and everything else discussed below.
 To each her or his own, and to us WDW just doesn’t measure up.
 I believe that which doesn’t measure up under Disney’s control stems from years of rotten management decisions, mostly under Meg Crofton, and that all of that can change for the better.
 I would love to see that happen.
 Until then, though, us two are much happier visiting Anaheim.

 That said, we will probably visit WDW in the winter before our Premier Annual Passports expire to experience the Orlando parks during off-season to give the place another chance.
-(Though there is no reason whatsoever why a WDW visit during peak season should not have been equally magical–equal magic has always been the case at whatever time of year I have visited Disneyland Resort and peak crowds and hot weather is no excuse for bad food and poorly knowledgeable CMs.)
+Though there is no reason whatsoever why a WDW visit during peak season should not have been equally magical–equal magic has always been the case at whatever time of year I have visited Disneyland Resort and peak crowds and hot weather is no excuse for bad food and poorly knowledgeable CMs.
 If that trip happens, it will be mostly because I have a fondness for Magic Kingdom.
 Ryan, however, does not, so as well as being our second visit it will likely be our final one as well until things improve.
+[Ed. note--In the end, we never did go back to WDW, and went to Disneyland again, instead.]

 This is an off-topic (not specifically Jewish-themed) and epic (long) post: a trip report of the five-day stay Ryan and I just spent in Walt Disney World.
 We were surprised to find ourselves counting the days until we could come home to Chicago–and start planning our next Disneyland vacation.
 This post explains why in detail.
 I’m writing it for the benefit of fellow Disney park fans–especially Disneyland vets (like Ryan and myself)–who are researching the differences between the Anaheim and Orlando resorts.